kbrammer/kevinbrammer.azurewebsites.net/README.md

 This project intends to be a (hopefully) simple, straightforward Markdown blogging solution for my personal website using ASP.NET MVC4 and Windows Azure.

+## Features

-- Posts added to the wiki are automatically deployed to Azure website
+- Posts committed to GitHub are automatically deployed to Azure
-- The site uses MarkdownDeep and Highlight.js to render the markdown into HTML
+- Uses MarkdownDeep to render the markdown into HTML
+- Uses Highlight.js for syntax highlighting code
-- The layout uses Zurb Foundation
+- Uses Zurb Foundation for responsive layouts
-- Stylesheet customizations are being made with Sass/Ruby
+- Uses Sass for stylesheet customization